Search continues as 10 people from missing Japanese boat confirmed dead | Business

 Search continues as 10 people from missing Japanese boat confirmed dead

-Authorities continued their search with patrol boats, aircraft and helicopters for the remaining 16 people who had been onboard the "Kazu I" when it ran into trouble on Saturday off the Shiretoko peninsula on the northern island of Hokkaido.
-Nine of those found were either in the water or on nearby rocks, the coast guard said.
+Authorities continued to search with patrol boats, aircraft and helicopters for the remaining 16 people who had been onboard the "Kazu I" when it ran into trouble on Saturday off the Shiretoko peninsula on the island of Hokkaido.
+Nine of the 10 who were found were either in the water or on nearby rocks, the coast guard said.

-The 10 people found by rescue workers on Sunday after a tour boat went missing in frigid waters off Japan's northernmost island have been confirmed dead, the coast guard said.
-Authorities continued their search with patrol boats, aircraft and helicopters for the remaining 16 people who had been onboard the "Kazu I" when it ran into trouble on Saturday off the Shiretoko peninsula on the northern island of Hokkaido.
+Ten people found by rescue workers on Sunday after a tour boat went missing in frigid waters off Japan's northernmost island have been confirmed dead, the coast guard said.
+Authorities continued to search with patrol boats, aircraft and helicopters for the remaining 16 people who had been onboard the "Kazu I" when it ran into trouble on Saturday off the Shiretoko peninsula on the island of Hokkaido.

-Nine of those found were either in the water or on nearby rocks, the coast guard said.
+Nine of the 10 who were found were either in the water or on nearby rocks, the coast guard said.
 There were 24 passengers, including two children, and two crew members on board.
-The two children were still unaccounted for.
+The children were still unaccounted for.
 Drift ice can be seen in the sea around the area as late as March, and water temperatures would be around 2 to 3 degrees Celsius (36-37 Fahrenheit) at this time of year, an official at a local fishery cooperative told Reuters.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)